Hope you've saved up enough ammunition...you're gonna need them for these particularly aggravating first-person shooter levels.

 Numbers gets even worse if you're trying to get the achievement for only using dual-wield guns.
 Sure there are plenty of them available, but they are inaccurate and there are several segments that pit you up against enemies who are well out of the effective range of your handguns/machine pistols.

-The final section of Odysseus in Black Ops II is a pain— you're stuck on a slowly ascending elevator on the deck of an aircraft carrier, while mercs spawn in at the top faster than you can shoot them down.
+The final section of Odysseus in Black Ops II is a pain — you're stuck on a slowly ascending elevator on the deck of an aircraft carrier, while mercs spawn in at the top faster than you can shoot them down.
 Once you're actually on the deck, you have to deal with MORE infinitely-parachuting mercs who have a nasty tendency to magically end up directly on the other side of whatever cover you're trying to use, as well as respawning in the exact same spot as ones you just killed and shooting you in the back as you try to advance.
-There IS a way to make things slightly easier, though— you can use the Access Kit on a blocked control booth to the left of the elevator, allowing you the use of a CLAW drone that can be directed to attack enemies as you make your way to the escape VTOL.
+There IS a way to make things slightly easier, though — you can use the Access Kit on a blocked control booth to the left of the elevator, allowing you the use of a CLAW drone that can be directed to attack enemies as you make your way to the escape VTOL.
 Finding it is very much a Guide Dang It moment, though, seeing as you'll likely be in a hurry to get out of the area.

 Mason taking the controls of an F/A 38 in "Cordis Die" is ok for a bit, the plane in VTOL mode handles just like the drones you've piloted several times in the campaign and the helos in the original's Multiplayer.
 Then the game has the audacity to put you into flight mode, change the control scheme in the middle of a level, and task you with shooting down the drones attacking the convoy.
 This of course requires you to fly down the streets of downtown Los Angeles without hitting a skyscraper and if you try to fly over them, you run the real risk of flying right off the map and failing the mission before you can recover.
+And, if you're trying to complete challenges to unlock the excellent Ammo Pickup campaign perk, it can be a real heartbreaker when you're one challenge away, remember that there's a challenge for killing multiple enemies with one Starburst missile, and the game responds by denying you access to them.

 Magic Carpet, level 49 of 50 features a realm in which the player must do battle with a hundred fire vomiting wyverns, and just as many lightning breathing griffins, as well as the pissed off and already maxed-out wizard, Vodor.
 Until you figure out the appropriate, and convoluted strategy, this level is nearly impossible as the wyverns will level your castle before you gain the appropriate spells to battle them.
 You gain spells by filling your castle with mana, which you do by killing enemies and possessing their souls.
 Unfortunately for you, the wyverns spread out at the start of the map, and eventually wander into your hometown and burn it to the ground, allowing your rival to relieve you of your mana as it explodes from your shattered, burning windows.
 The last level is easy by comparison.